Bailey Fountain: Electric Fountain

 The 6,000 candela "automatic focusing arc lamps" were wired in 3 series circuits for dimming, could each be moved 2 ft within "silver parabolic reflectors" to narrow or widen the 19 beams, and were positioned in concentric rings around a central light.
 The lights extended into glass cylinders protruding through the underwater ceiling and were each beamed through switchable disks of colored gels into water jets (there was also a lighted central geyser).
 The ~2,000 nozzles included umbrellas, ball sprays, wheat sheaves, rings, fans, funnels and whirligigs; with many of the nozzles around the lamp housings.
 An underground control room on the south of the basin allowed the lighting and hydraulics operators to view through three closely spaced windows in the basin wall 6 in above the pool surface.
-A pump recirculated up to 100,000 gallons per hour from the pool in the 120 ft basin.
+A pump directed up to 100,000 gallons per hour into the pool in the 120 ft basin, from public water mains, but did not recirculate or reuse the water.
+(In 1899 and 1901, the fountain was shut off to conserve water.)
 The fountain also had 88 incandescent lamps on the inner edge of the basin's concrete coping, and the Brooklyn Heights and the Nassau Electric railroads donated the electricity.